The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 A collector is an EVM smart contract whose job is to translate a generic intent (“I want to spend X”) into whatever authorisation call the destination token/wallet requires.

-Different tokens have different “languages” for how they accept payment:
+Different tokens have different “languages” for how they accept payment.
+For instance:

-Another might rely on an allowance system, where you pre-authorize how much a contract can spend.
+• Another might rely on an allowance system, where you pre-authorise how much a contract can spend.

-Built to be collector-agnostic, the Commerce Payments Protocol imposes no single approval flow.
-Operators select or supply the right module, keeping the system future-proof.
+The Commerce Payments Protocol is built to be collector-agnostic and so imposes no single approval flow.
+Operators can choose any module, keeping the system flexible and future-proof.

 So what’s the impact for end users?